huynhduc0/exchange-ws/README.md

 4. **Build and Push**: Builds and pushes the Docker image to Docker Hub.
 5. **Update Chart**: Updates the Helm chart values with the new image tag.
 6. **Create Tag**: Creates a tag to trigger ArgoCD.
+7. **Release to higher env**: Recommend to commit/ trigger pipline on other repo, since this best practice for argoCD
 ### Environment Variables

 The following environment variables are used in the workflow: